Home Turntables Best Belt Drive Record Player

 Denon DP-400 features

-Thanks to the semi-automated mechanism, you will feel more engaged in the vinyl sound reproduction, but in a simplified way.
-It includes a branded moving-magnet cartridge with an elliptical diamond stylus premounted to the headshell.
+This is a semi-automatic model, which is great for beginners who only start learning to operate vinyl.
+It includes a S-shape curved tonearm (great for tracking) and a branded moving-magnet cartridge with an elliptical diamond stylus premounted to the headshell.
 But I would recommend upgrading the cartridge to an Ortofon Red or Blue for uncovering missing harmonic grooves of the record.
-The DP-400’s S-shape curved tonearm reduces distortion, resulting in a crystal-clear sound.

 Denon DP-400 sound

 Unlike Fluance RT85 with 33 1/3 and 45 RPM capabilities, the Denon DP-400 turntable also covers 78 RPM records and allows you to set various speed settings.
-Another dissimilarity is that this record player has an in-built preamp, which reduces the need for an external amp.
+Another dissimilarity is that this record player has an in-built preamp, which reduces the need for an external device.
+It’s another good addition for newbies, but the motor noise is noticeably intrusive.
+This constant humming compromises the listening experience, especially in the more subdued sections of music.

 Key specs